 The future slowly evaporated into a faded dream, while the past, misplaced in time, got diverted and detained, before he had a chance to understand the duplicity.
 Saving any remaining self-respect, from going down the toilet, became a daily occurrence, harder to keep from view, as the clock reeled off the calendar… days, weeks, months, then years.

 Forgotten, but not forsaken… familiarity with his surroundings saw the regime, with its candid routine, including the sarcastic and violent jibes, become sanitised, normalised; a known and acceptable, daily, reality… as if it were peculiar to be otherwise.
 With a wary and pronounced awareness, for what might sneak in behind, he engaged with an occasional documentary, or fictional spectacle, at least the ones they allowed him to watch.
 On guard, yet somehow deeply unconnected, (who wants to be normal anyway) inertia and boredom set in, enough for his eye to wander over words in a book.

 Honing his literary skills, from eyeballing comics, tabloids and hardboiled narratives in the rooms and corridors of the lifer, his curiosity gradually caught the better of him.
-The bindings thrown in his direction, any number of pages, from any book, saw the hunger for information and knowledge increase and the prospects of confinement diminish.
-Despite the company continuing to label him a cretin, not a day went by when he didn’t thank the lord for the basic understanding of the alphabet he’d picked up in a previous life.
+The bindings thrown in his direction, any number of pages, from any book, saw the hunger for the stories increase and the prospects of confinement diminish.
+Despite the company continuing to label him a cretin, not a day went by when he didn’t thank the lord for the basic understanding, of the alphabet, he’d picked up in a previous life.